 In 2007, the highly anticipated P. Town Boyz self-titled debut CD of original songs was released in Indian Country, and digitally on iTunes and other online music stores.
 In support of their debut release, PTBZ hit the road on their 2007 “Pow Wow Trail” tour with a live performance and interview on WOJB Radio during the Honor The Earth Traditional Pow Wow, and winning numerous singing and drum awards.
 The PTBZ debut was produced by Robby Romero on Eagle Thunder Records and will be featured in the up-coming 2008 issue of Indian Country Today’s – “Pow Wow” Magazine.

-Recently, the PTBZ joined Robby Romero and an ensemble of Indigenous musicians from around the world singing and drumming on Robby’s newest release entitled ”NATIVE ROCK The Singles” scheduled to drop on ‘International Mother Earth Day’, April 22, 2011.
-And currently, PTBZ are working on their follow-up CD coming soon….
+The PTBZ joined Robby Romero and an ensemble of Indigenous musicians from around the world singing and drumming on the single All Our Colors on Robby’s upcoming release entitled ”NATIVE ROCK The Singles” scheduled to drop soon!.
+Catch the PTBZ out on the Pow Wow Trail singing and winning drum contests across Indian Country.

 AWARDS FIRST PLACE